dherault/serverless-offline/README.md

 - environment (process.env) is being shared across handlers as well as with `serverless` and `serverless-offline`
 - global state is being shared across lambda handlers as well as with `serverless` and `serverless-offline`
 - easy debugging

-#### child-processes (this option is deprecated, please use the default worker-threads instead)

-- handlers run in a separate node.js instance
-- memory is not being shared between handlers, memory consumption is therefore higher
-- memory is being released when handlers reload or after usage
-- environment (process.env) is not being shared across handlers
-- global state is not being shared across handlers
-- debugging more complicated

 #### docker